Last updated on September 17th, 2017 at 03:06 pm

 - And plenty more

 With all it can do, the con is that the dashboard looks bloated, with too many things going on for someone who just wants to schedule out posts.
-It’s like, do I need to have all these options in my face when I’m just using this one feature?
+It’s like, do I need to have all these options when I’m just using this one feature?
 Hootsuite is free for 3 profiles, basic analytics, and scheduling.
 Pro Plans start at $9.99/month with higher plans for teams and enterprise.
 That brings us to our next social media scheduler which some could say is the exact opposite of Hootsuite…

 Buffer is what I switch back to when Hootsuite gets overwhelming.
 The easy to use interface is what makes it so attractive.
 Simply schedule your posts and see them lined up underneath each other (or in a calendar view) along with any images and/or links.
 You can manage multiple accounts including Facebook, Twitter, LinkedIn, Google+, Instagram, and Pinterest, which will be listed on the left panel.